 If you could start your company all over again, what would you do differently this time?

 This is a tough question.
 As with all companies we’ve made a lot of mistakes and did a lot of things right.

 If I could change one thing, it would be how we focused our resources in the beginning.
 People always want this or that.
 Sometimes, they just want it because they saw it somewhere else or the last vendor they used had it.

 If you listen to all the requests, you’ll end up being just like every other tool on the market instead of carving out a space for yourself.
 Most of the time, they’ll be happy waiting for it for a while as long as you assure them that it’s coming.
 At other times, it’s not what they really want.
 What they really want is an outcome and not a feature.
 There are many ways to arrive at the same end goal.

 In the beginning, whenever someone would request a feature, we’d drop everything and answer them.
 It created a good experience for them, which I’m happy about, but it also threw off our development progress a lot.

-Daniel Ndukwu is the founder of lead capture software KyLeads, a tool that allows you to convert more website visitors into email subscribers.
+Daniel Ndukwu is the founder of lear capture software KyLeads, a tool that allows you to convert more website visitors into email subscribers.
 KyLeads comes with a variety of features to make list building efficient: an online quiz maker, full screen popups, landing pages design, A/B testing, easily-customizable opt-in forms, and more.